Association of Vineyard Churches: The Toronto Blessing

-The Network
+Steve Morgan

-The Network is an international group of churches founded by Steve Morgan which broke away from the Vineyard Association in 2006.
-The Network's methods and practices have been criticized for being spiritually abusive, controlling, manipulative, and misogynistic.
-Steve Morgan's qualifications as a pastor have also been questioned because of his arrest in 1987 for allegedly committing aggravated criminal sodomy against a teenager in November, 1986.
+Steve Morgan had originally planted Vineyard Community Church of Carbondale, Illinois, in 1995 after hearing John Wimber speak at a conference.
+Steve Morgan's qualifications as a pastor have been questioned because of his arrest in 1987 for allegedly committing aggravated criminal sodomy against a teenager in November, 1986, while he was a youth pastor within the RLDS.
 Former Vineyard officials who had contact with Steve Morgan during the time of his ordination have denied knowledge of Steve Morgan's arrest.